liuzheng644607/react-native-intro/README.md

 2. Use ```Intro``` component wrap your components and pass some props to Intro.
 Maybe you need set the style props too;

 ```
-import Intro, { intro } from 'react-native-intro';
+import Intro, {IntroManage} from 'react-native-intro';

 <Intro
     content={"hello world"}